WebReflection/p-cool/README.md

   <summary><strong>disconnectedCallback</strong></summary>
   <div>

-This callback is granted to be invoked when an element gets removed from the DOM, and it would never trigger if the `connectedCallback` didn't trigger already.
+This callback is granted to be invoked when an element gets removed from the DOM, and it would never trigger if the `connectedCallback` didn't happen already.

-Both callbacks are the ideal place to attach, on *connected*, and remove, on *disconnected*, timers, animations, or idle related callbacks, as even when elements get trached, both callbacks are granted to be executed.
+Both callbacks are the ideal place to attach, on *connected*, and remove, on *disconnected*, timers, animations, or idle related callbacks, as even when elements get trashed, both callbacks are granted to be executed, and in the right order of events.

   </div>
 </details>